 I do not blame the audience for a lack of interest or participation in the art world.
 I don’t blame the Internet for short attention spans, although it is littered with click-bait and garbage writing, or Instagram for presenting a faux-cool curated distraction from rigorous discourse.
 And I don’t think I’m doing any favors to the artists I cover if my writing is designed solely for other artists or art world insiders.
 I publish an art magazine in Baltimore, a small city with abounding creative output and stark structural issues, and our content has to resonate with a broad and growing readership or there’s no point in doing this work.

 It’s an uphill battle and I blame the elitist class divisions that have always been a part of the art world for turning away a majority of the population, communicating very clearly that this world is not for them.
-Specifically as an art writer, I charge the overly obtuse and grandiose language that surrounds contemporary art like a moat full of rabid museum curators.
+Specifically as an art writer, I charge the overly obtuse and grandiose language that surrounds contemporary art like a moat full of self-important museum curators wearing matching Cartier watches.
 I blame “Artspeak,” also known as International Art English or IAE, which reflects the insular snobbery of the top tier of the art world and reinforces class barriers to the detriment of contemporary art and most living artists who would benefit from a growing network of fans and patrons.

 In the defining article, “International Art English,” published by Triple Canopy, authors David Levine and Alix Rule attempted to study and map out its history, usage, and syntax and found its “purest articulation” in the digital press release.
 “This language has everything to do with English, but it is emphatically not English,” they wrote.
 “It is largely an export of the Anglophone world and can thank the global dominance of English for its current reach.
 But what really matters for this language—what ultimately makes it a language—is the pointed distance from English that it has always cultivated.”